 - Cross Dot

 - X Only

-Each cursor shape has its pros and cons, but it is mainly a personal preference as to which one to use.
+Each cursor shape has its advantages and disadvantages, but it is mainly a personal preference as to which one to use.

 Sub Views group